2025 Fair dates: August 7 - 10, 2025

 • No laser pointers are allowed in exhibit areas.

-• By attending the Pierce County Fair, you consent to the use of your photograph, image, voice, or a reproduction thereof, either in whole or in part for any and all advertising, promotional and publicity purposes without limitation or reservation.
+• By attending the Pierce County Fair, you consent to use your photograph, image, voice, or reproduction thereof, either in whole or in part, for any advertising, promotional, and publicity purposes without limitation or reservation.

-Historically, the people involved in Agricultural Fairs have possessed traditional values and honor.
+• Historically, the people involved in Agricultural Fairs have possessed traditional values and honor.
 At the Pierce County Fair, that tradition continues.
-However, the Pierce County Fair is open to the public, and those entering the fairgrounds may not necessarily possess the same values.
-Thus, we would like to take a moment to remind you, the Fair Exhibitor and Guest, to take precautions against those who are looking to take advantage of others.
+However, the Pierce County Fair is open to the public, and those entering the Fairgrounds may have differing values.
+Thus, we remind you, the Fair Exhibitor and Guest, to take precautions against those looking to take advantage of others.

 Vendors/ Exhibitors: